yandeu/five-server-vscode/README.md

   </a>
 </p>

-- ⚡️ **Updates your .html instantly** while typing on your keyboard
+- ⚡️ **Updates your files instantly** while typing on your keyboard
 - ⬢ Remote displays the logs of your browser/phone in your terminal
 - 💡 Highlights the code you are working on in your browser
 - 🚀 Navigates your browser automatically to the current editing file